How to Store Coffee Beans

 You are combating four primary environmental factors that accelerate the staling process.
 Understanding these variables allows you to make informed decisions about storage.

-The Vessel: Air Displacement and opacity
+The Vessel: Air Displacement and Opacity

 You should not rely on the retail packaging for long-term storage unless it is equipped with a high-quality zip seal and a functioning one-way degassing valve.
 Once the factory seal is broken, the protective nitrogen flush is lost.